Your Guide to Georgia’s Schedules of Controlled Substances

 Lastly, drugs and other substances in this category have a low potential for abuse compared to Schedule IV drugs or other substances.
 They also have a currently accepted medical use for treatment in the United States.

 When abused, they could lead to psychological or physical dependence relative to the drugs or other substances in Schedule IV.
-Drugs included are typically mixtures containing limited amounts of substances from the other schedules.
+Drugs included are typically mixtures containing limited substances from the other schedules.

 Classification of Marijuana